Stetson University College of Law | Admissions Blog

 How many practice tests should you take?

 Depending on the LSAT prep course you enroll in (or don’t), you may get different recommendations when it comes to practice tests.
 I recommend that you invest as much time as you can taking practice tests before taking your first LSAT.
-These are extremely beneficial, because it forces students to work through actual questions under the timed conditions they will face on test day.
+These are extremely beneficial, because they force students to work through actual questions under the timed conditions they will face on test day.
 In my opinion, it is also the best way to identify your strengths and weaknesses.
 Investing time taking these practice tests will yield the most impactful insights for increasing your score.